U.S. inspector general finds Zinke broke ethics rules, wasn’t honest about real estate dealings - NewsBreak

 U.S. inspector general finds Zinke broke ethics rules, wasn’t honest about real estate dealings

-The investigation, released Wednesday, centered on Zinke’s role with a nonprofit foundation he established with his wife and a group of developers, one of whom was a high-ranking executive with the defense company Halliburton.
+The investigation, released Wednesday, centered on Zinke’s role with a nonprofit foundation he established with his wife and a group of developers, one of whom was a high-ranking executive with the defense and energy services company Halliburton.

 While the 32-page inspector general’s report outlines more than 60 texts, with emails or other communications, it stopped short of recommending any criminal charges for Zinke, who refused to participate in the investigation.
 It also found no evidence that Zinke had used his position as Interior chief to benefit Halliburton.